uglyrobot/wordpress-statsd/readme.txt

 == Installation ==

-1. Install <a href="https://github.com/etsy/statsd">StatsD</a> on localhost or a or a server on your private network.
+1. Install <a href="https://github.com/etsy/statsd">StatsD</a> on localhost or a server on your private network.
 1. If StatsD is not on localhost, define the local daemon IP in wp-config.php: `define( 'STATSD_IP', 'x.x.x.x' );`
 1. Install the plugin
 1. Activate or Network Activate on multisite